zuozhenggh/learning-library/solutions-library/ocvs/export-workload/export-workload.md

     2. You will be prompted to provide a password for the MySQL **root** user.
 This password would be valid for the user, root@localhost, as well as, root@server1.example.com.
 Hence, we would not be required to manually specify a MySQL root password, later on.

     **NOTE**: Write this password down in a secure location.
-You will need it for multiple times, going forward.
+You will need it on multiple occasions, going forward.

     3. Run the following command to complete the installation: